 Run With Quick Feet

-Act like your running on hot coals keeping your feet on the ground for as little time as possible.
+Act like you’re running on hot coals keeping your feet on the ground for as little time as possible.
 Going downhill requires less knee drive to keep momentum.
 You may need to shorten your stride and run with a bit more of a circular motion picking up your cadence.

 Keep Off Your Heels